 This is the list of associations that are part of the Charity Programme of the StraLugano.
-When registering, choose to whom the entire participation fee should be donated.
+When registering for Run4Charity, choose to whom you donate your entire participation fee.

 Ankur For The World Association

 Ankur For The World was founded in memory of Ankur Singhal by his friends and family.
 Ankur's life was tragically cut short by an incurable cancer.
 The mission and motivation of the association is inspired by the historical events of her life: to create an impact by connecting different worlds, to use education as a tool to open up the world of opportunities and to help others see the world in a positive way despite the difficulties.
 Ankur For The World helps children understand the importance of education and supports them in their learning journey.